10 Steps to Get your Site Indexed in Google

 This last part of off-page SEO can be a bit tricky: Submitting your URL to a web directory.
 Web directories were once a common way for SEOs to generate easy backlinks for their sites.
 The issue, however, is that many of these sites had a lot of spam content and provided little value to users.
 So submitting your URL to a low quality directory could do more harm than good.

 Do a little bit of homework on directories to find directories with high authority.
-Some directories to consider are: DMOZ, one of the top web directories and Alltop, if you’ve got an RSS feed and a decent amount of content.
 Also check out trusted resources online for curated lists of credible directories.

 Getting found online is the end goal of your SEO.
 But before people can find you, the search engines need to first.
 You can always publish your site, sit back, relax and wait for them to come to you, but that won’t get you the best results.
 Use the methods listed above to improve the crawling and indexing of your pages so you can start ranking faster and build your audience.

 What steps have you taken to get your pages crawled and indexed by search engines?
 What on page and off-page challenges have you encountered?

 Category: Technical SEO